mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-3.md

 2. A feeder function for fizzbuzz.
 3. No way for anyone to use these.

-Okay then, lets go ahead and make a command line executable for our fuzzbuzz.
+Well then, lets go ahead and make a command line executable for our fuzzbuzz.

 ```haskell
 module Main where